ABOUT

 • If the Subdivision Leadership identifies new opportunities and challenges not addressed in the Strategic Plan, the Chair will bring them to the attention of the Board for possible inclusion.

-• Subdivision Chairs are responsible for ensuring that information in their area(s) of the AMP website is current and useful to the membership and relevant to outside visitors.
+• Subdivision Chairs and/or Leadership communicate as relevant with members of the subdivision via CHAMP.
+Subdivision Chairs are responsible for ensuring that information in their area(s) of the AMP website is current and useful to the membership and relevant to outside visitors.
 Implementation is through the AMP staff.

 • The Chair may recommend volunteers, including ad hoc and junior members, to be appointed by the Board.
 Chairs should proactively encourage Junior members to continue service in AMP and/or provide feedback/mentoring to Junior members.